aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-shapes/_index.md

 ## Inserting Shapes Using Document Builder

 You can insert inline shape with specified type and size and free-floating shape with the specified position, size and text wrap type into a document using DocumentBuilder.InsertShape method.
-The DocumentBuilder.InsertShape method allows inserting DML shape into the document model.
+The DocumentBuilder.InsertShape method enables inserting DML shape into the document model.
 The document must be saved in the format, which supports DML shapes, otherwise, such nodes will be converted to VML shape, while document saving.
-The following code example demonstrates how to insert these types of shapes into the document.
+The following code example shows how to insert these types of shapes into the document.

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Shapes-WorkingWithShapes-InsertShapeUsingDocumentBuilder.cs" >}}